Lordwill1/AI-chatbot-widget/README.md

-This is a chatbot widget
+This is a chatbot widget.